robdevops/finbot/README.md

 ## Dependencies
 * Sharesight paid plan, preferably with automatic trade imports, and an API key
-* Slack / Discord webhooks / Telegram bot user
+* Discord/Slack webhooks / Telegram bot user
-* The interactive bot requires a web server with domain name and matching certificate, plus the gevent Python module
+* The interactive bot requires a web server with domain name and matching certificate, plus the _gevent_ Python module
 * Python 3.8.10+
 * Python modules:
 ```